-22. Language proficiency.
+23. Language proficiency

-(1) A holder of aeroplane, airship, helicopter and powered-lift pilot licence or free balloon, remote pilots, air traffic controllers, aeronautical station operators, ground instructors and flight operations officers or dispatchers shall demonstrate the ability to speak and understand the English language used for radio telephony communications to the level specified in the language proficiency requirements as provided in Schedule 3.
+(1) A holder of aeroplane, airship, helicopter and powered-lift pilot licence or free balloon, remote pilots, air traffic controllers, aeronautical station operators, flight engineer, ground instructors and flight operations officers or dispatchers shall demonstrate the ability to speak and understand the English language used for radio telephony communications to the level specified in the language proficiency requirements as provided in Schedule 3 of these Regulations.